ralef7/JavaCodeFileDownloader/README.md

 proThreaded README:

+This is a Maven project.
+The running of this application requires java 8.
+Import this project into intellij or some other IDE to easily view the code and run the MainApp class to begin the program.

 A few points on this app:

 1. The first number represents a counter for the number of downloads you have done for a given file type.